nickless37/nickless37/README.md

 <!--
 **nickless37/nickless37** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning python
 - 🤔 I'm going to learn C#
 - ⚡ Fun fact: my last coded game was working and wasn't working both at the same time